 We face potential liability for, among other things, contract, negligence and product liability claims related to our provision of asset protection solutions.
 For instance, our customers may assert that we have failed to perform under our agreements with them, or our customers or third parties may claim damages arising out of misuse of our products, the malfunctioning of our products due to design or manufacturing flaws, or the use of our products with components or systems not manufactured or sold by us.
 While we do carry product liability insurance, our coverage may not be sufficient to satisfy any liability resulting from product liability or other claims.
-Any of these claims or disputes could result in monetary damages and equitable or other remedies that could harm our financial position or operations.
-Even if we prevail in or set the these claims or disputes, they may distract our management from operating our business and the cost of defending or settling them could harm our operating results, financial position and cash flows.
+Any of these claims or disputes could result in monetary damages and equitable or other remedies that could harm our financial position or operating our business and the cost of defending or settling them could harm our operating results, financial position and cash flows.